inferflow/inferflow/README.md

   ```

 ### Acknowledgements
-The CPU inference part of Inferflow is based on the amazing [ggml](https://github.com/ggerganov/ggml) library and [llama.cpp](https://github.com/ggerganov/llama.cpp).
+Inferflow is inspired by the awesome projects of [llama.cpp](https://github.com/ggerganov/llama.cpp) and [llama2.c](https://github.com/karpathy/llama2.c).
+The CPU inference part of Inferflow is based on the [ggml](https://github.com/ggerganov/ggml) library.
 The FP16 data type in the CPU-only version of Inferflow is from the [Half-precision floating-point library](https://half.sourceforge.net/).
 We express our sincere gratitude to the maintainers and implementers of these source codes and tools.